 About Ally

-I first discovered yoga in 1999 while pregnant with my first child.
-What started as a way to improve strength and maintain flexibility soon became an important part of my life.
-By the time I had my second child I was totally hooked.
+I first discovered yoga in late 1999 while pregnant with my first child.
+What started as a way to improve strength and maintain flexibility soon evolved as a way to manage the demands and stress of a busy job.

 As a senior corporate executive in the wealth management industry, yoga helped me balance a busy career while raising two kids and navigating the inevitable challenges of constant life changes.
+Yoga became a really important part of my life.
+By the time I had my second child I was totally hooked.

 Certification and training